Gerry Davis (screenwriter)

 Gerald Davis (23 February 1930 – 31 August 1991) was a British television writer, best known for his contributions to the science-fiction genre.
 He also wrote for the soap operas Coronation Street and United!.

+Career

+Doctor Who

-From 1966 until the following year Davis was the story editor of the popular BBC science-fiction series Doctor Who, for which he created the character Jamie McCrimmon and co-created the popular cybernetic monsters known as the Cybermen, who continue to make appearances in the show, having been revived in the new run.
-His fellow co-creator of these creatures was the programme's unofficial scientific adviser Dr. Kit Pedler.
-Following their work on Doctor Who the pair teamed up in 1970 to create the science-fiction programme Doomwatch.
-Doomwatch ran for three seasons on BBC One from 1970 to 1972 and spawned a novel written by Davis and Pedler, a subsequent cinema film and a 1999 revival on Channel 5.
+From 1966 until the following year, Davis was the story editor of the BBC science-fiction series Doctor Who, for which he created the character Jamie McCrimmon and co-created the popular cybernetic monsters known as the Cybermen, who continue to make appearances in the show, having been revived in the new run.
+His fellow co-creator of these creatures was the programme's unofficial scientific adviser, Dr. Kit Pedler.